- Players and Cards

 10-10-10 ; 4-4-4-4-2 ; K-K-joker.

 A sequence consists of three or more consecutive cards of the same suit, the order of the cards being (A)-2-3-4-5-6-7-8-9-10-J-Q-K-(A).
-At most one wild card (two or joker) may be included in a sequence as a substitute for a missing card.
+At most one wild card (two or joker) may be included in a sequence and may be used as a substitute for a missing card.
 However, a two of the correct suit may also serve as a natural card (next below the three), in which case it is possible for a sequence to contain two twos or a two and a joker.
 An ace can be placed at either end of a sequence, above the king or below the two, but it is not legal to place two aces in a sequence, one at each end.
 However a sequence can contain a wild card in addition to 13 different natural cards.
 It is possible for one team to have two separate sequence melds in the same suit, but sequences once placed on the table cannot be joined together or split.
 Examples of valid sequences:

 7-8-9 ; A-2-3-2-5 ; 9-2-J ; joker-5-6.